PythonCoderAS/Algorithims-Assignments/Dynamic Programming Tables 1/README.md

 **Questions:**

-1. Rewrite the following function to use a table instead of a cache. <u>Answer: The file contents of santa.py</u>
+1. Rewrite the following function to use a table instead of a cache. _Answer: The file contents of santa.py_
-3. Rewrite the following function to use a table instead of a cache. <u>Answer: The file contents of sum134.py</u>
+3. Rewrite the following function to use a table instead of a cache. _Answer: The file contents of sum134.py_
-4. Rewrite the following function to use a table instead of a cache. <u>Answer: The file contents of sticker_max.py</u>
+4. Rewrite the following function to use a table instead of a cache. _Answer: The file contents of sticker_max.py_